fengbintu/Neural-Networks-on-Silicon/README.md

 - Accelerating Recurrent Neural Networks in Analytics Servers: Comparison of FPGA, CPU, GPU, and ASIC.
 (Intel)

 ## Important Topics
-This is a reading list of papers on other important topics related to neural networks.
+This is a collection of papers on other important topics related to neural networks.
 Papers of significance are marked in **bold**.
 My comments are in marked in *italic*.

 ### Benchmarks
 - [Fathom: Reference Workloads for Modern Deep Learning Methods.](http://arxiv.org/abs/1608.06581) (Harvard University)